 “This is a major victory not only for all the street vendors in California, but also the entire state,” says our Los Angeles criminal defense attorney at Okabe &Haushalter.
 “Those street vendors add to our state’s unique flair, and, by allowing them to operate legally, they can become invaluable contributors to local economies.
 So by decriminalizing street vending, we are finally moving in the right direction.”

 Before the new law was signed by California governor, the selling of foods and other goods on sidewalks and in parks in California was considered a crime.
 There have been numerous reports of non-violent vendors getting arrested and thrown into jail for street vending, which triggered a furious response from advocacy groups.

 On top of that, since many illegal immigrants are trying to earn a living by selling foods and other goods on sidewalks in California, inspections and arrests of street vendors have resulted in many deportations of illegal immigrants in California over the past few years.

-But with the “Safe Sidewalk Vending Act (SB 946),” cities and counties across California will be able to develop permit programs for vendors and set limits on criminal prosecution of street vendors in California.
+But with the “Safe Sidewalk Vending Act (SB 946),” cities and counties across California will be able to develop permit programs for vendors and set limits on the criminal prosecution of street vendors in California.